Table of Contents

 Effects of Parental Alienation Syndrome on Children

-- Depressive symptoms of feelings of sadness, difficulty concentrating, low energy, and a general sense of hopelessness.
+- Depressive symptoms: These can include prolonged sadness, trouble concentrating, low energy levels, and a pervasive sense of hopelessness.

 Read More About Self-Harm Here